reed2ep/SeniorDesignProject/Contracts/Team_Contract_Draft.md

 - **Coordinator/Application Development Co-Lead**: [Ethan]
   Responsible for coordinating team meetings, communicating with the advisor, and ensuring project milestones are met.
 Responsible for cooperatively completing the application development.

-- **Application Lead Co-Lead**: [Oankar]
+- **Documentation/Application Lead Co-Lead**: [Oankar]
+  Responsible for collecting and maintaining records relevant to project deliverables.
 Responsible for cooperatively completing the application development.

 - **Path-Finding Co-Lead**: [Tristan]
   Responsible for cooperatively identifying, implementing and optimizing the path-finding algorithm.